It’s that time of year again, where thoughts turn to monsters, horror movies, mad scientists and Halloween treats, and we can’t get enough of it.

-Make Edible Blood for all your spooky Halloween cakes, bakes and cocktails!
-This realistic fake blood is easy and fun to make, safe to eat and can be used in your gory Halloween make up.
+Follow this easy Edible Blood recipe to create your very own fake blood for all your spooky Halloween treats, bakes and cocktails!
+This realistic fake blood is an easy recipe and fun to make, safe to eat and can be used in your gory Halloween make up.

 Post may contain affiliate links.
 For more information, check my disclosure